 School Information Report and Local Offer

-As part of the Children and Families Act 2013, Local Authorities are required to publish a ‘Local Offer’ which sets out support that is available for children and young people with SEND in the local area.
+As part of the Children and Families Act 2013, Local Authorities are required to publish a ‘Local Offer’, which sets out the support that is available for children and young people with SEND in the local area.

 Havering’s Local Offer can be found by clicking here.

 This tells parents how to access services in their area and what to expect from these services.